TanmayPhalke/mean-variance-standard-deviation-calculator/README.md

-# Mean Variance Standard-deviation calculator
+# Mean Variance Standard-deviation Calculator

 ## Problem Statement
 Create a function named calculate() in mean_var_std.py that uses Numpy to output the mean, variance, standard deviation, max, min, and sum of the rows, columns, and elements in a 3 x 3 matrix.